alanboy/stuff/blog/_posts/2019-04-21-marketing-management.markdown

 The value creation and delivery sequence consists of three phases.
 In the first phase, choosing the value, marketers segment the market, select the appropriate target, and develop the offeringâs value positioning.

 Perceptual maps are visual representations of consumer perceptions and preferences.
-By overlaying consumer preferences with brandâ perceptions, marketers can revealâ "holes" orâ "openings" that suggest unmet consumer needs and marketing opportunities.
+By overlaying consumer preferences with brand perceptions, marketers can reveal "holes" or "openings" that suggest unmet consumer needs and marketing opportunities.

 ### Segmentation (Slaying the Mythical Beast)